yimiaog2/lilyguoyimiao.github.io/_pages/about.md

 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
 1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
 1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
+They will appear at https://[your GitHub username].      github.io/files/example.pdf.
 1. Check status by going to the repository settings, in the "GitHub pages" section

 Beyond Science
 ------
-Beside my passion in Science, I also love music and singing.
-I am the founder and singer of an indie-rock band based in Urbana.
+Beside my passion in science, I also love music, art and singing.
+I am the founder and singer of an local indie-rock band based in Urbana-Champaign area.
+I found and host several local live-house show in the area, with the third annual event holding this year and set to countinue in the future.
 If you are interested in my band story, click on "Beyond Science" tab above.

 The main configuration file for the site is in the base directory in [_config.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_config.yml), which defines the content in the sidebars and other site-wide features.
 You will need to replace the default variables with ones about yourself and your site's github repository.
 The configuration file for the top menu is in [_data/navigation.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_data/navigation.yml).
 For example, if you don't have a portfolio or blog posts, you can remove those items from that navigation.yml file to remove them from the header.